El Zein family: Youssef Bek El Zein

 Youssef Bek bin Ismail El Zein was a politician and za’im of Kfar Reman.
 He inherited significant estates from his father, Ismail El Zein, and focused on politics rather than commerce or agriculture.

 Serving in the first advisory council for Nabatieh and the first representative council in 1922, he was elected to the Lebanese Parliament in 1926.
 He maintained his representation of Nabatiyeh until his death.
 After the decline of the El Assaad family's political influence, Youssef Bek became the dominant political leader in southern Lebanon.
 His achievements included renovating the Al-Hamidiya School in Nabatiyeh, supporting the Maqasid Charity Association, and financing a major water project in 1925 to supply Nabatieh and its surroundings.
 Three of his sons followed in his footsteps as parliamentarians: Abdul Latif, Abdul Majeed, and Abdul Karim El Zein.

-Abdul Latif bin Youssef El Zein – Politician and former member of the Lebanese Parliament.
+Abdul Latif Bek bin Youssef El Zein – Politician and former member of the Lebanese Parliament.
 He studied law at the Collège de la Sagesse and Saint Joseph University in Beirut, and held office as a member of the Lebanese Parliament from 1960 until 2018.
 He also served as Lebanon's minister of agriculture.